muhammad-rahman647/muhammad-rahman647/README.md

-### Hi I'm Muhammad Rahman 👋 a full-stack software developer with 4+ years of experience in developing web applications using the MERN stack (MongoDB, Express, React, and Node.js).
+### Hi I'm Muhammad Rahman 👋 a full-stack software developer with 4+ years of experience in developing web applications using the MERN, MEAN stack (MongoDB, Express, React, Angular, and Node.js).
 I have a passion for coding and a strong drive to continuously improve my skills and knowledge.

 **Skills and Experience**
 - Strong experience in the MERN stack, including MongoDB, Express, React, and Node.js.